Lance-Bai/fhe_processor/readme.md

 - **Cargo**: Bundled with Rust toolchain
 - **Operating System**:
   - Linux (Ubuntu 24.10 LTS, tested)
-- **Memory**: 24 GB is avaliable for most cases (PC test in article), while some large-precision and related work requires up to 200 GB.
+- **Memory**: 24 GB RAM by default, under which the majority of Tetris can be executed.
+Cases requiring more than 24 GB are explicitly noted with additional instructions in the benchmark section.
+For baseline implementations from related work, part of their memory requirements over this limit.
 - **Other tools**: `wget` or `curl` for artifact download

 ---